 Causes and Risk Factors for UPJ Obstructions

 If undiagnosed or left untreated, chronic UPJ obstruction can lead to significant kidney damage and the gradual loss of kidney function.
 This is especially true of patients who are diagnosed later in life.
 Urinary tract infections become common and can be more serious than usual.
-Kidney stones in the urine that collects in the urinary tract as the result of blockage also becomes far more common.
+Kidney stones in the urine that collect in the urinary tract as the result of blockage also become far more common.

 Symptoms of UPJ Obstructions